jsonmaur/sass-system/README.md

 - Support for dark mode classes and media queries.
 - Stacked pseudo selectors for precision styling.
 - Automatic color scale generator for custom colors.
-- Easily extend with mixins and custom Sass.
+- Easily extended with mixins and custom Sass.
 - Add or remove classes from build as needed.
-- 10kB gzipped for default build.
+- 10kB gzipped and 8kB brotli'd for default build.

 ### Why?